-Covid-19: Robin Swann says 'time not right' for restrictions' return
+Covid-19: More than 12,000 vaccine doses given out at weekend

 - Published

+More than 12,000 first doses of a Covid-19 vaccine were administered in Northern Ireland over the weekend, the Department of Health has said.

+The department said provisional returns showed 12,194 people received their first dose during the Big Jab Weekend.

+Northern Ireland has the lowest vaccination rate in the UK.

-The time is not right to re-impose tighter restrictions despite concern over the recent rise in Covid-19 cases, the health minister has said.
+Earlier the health minister said the time is not right to re-impose tighter restrictions despite concern over the recent rise in Covid-19 cases.

-Northern Ireland has the highest infection rate in the UK.

 Robin Swann welcomed the weekend increase in the number of people vaccinated and said restrictions would continue to be monitored.